 The HIM configuration instructions are declared in JSON formatted files.
 These instructions can be applied to trees that have a pre-configured vehicle type specific structure, or that have a vehicle type agnostic structure.
 The VSS-core tree is an example of the latter, while the other trees in the Vehicle directory have a pre-configure vehicle type specific structure.

 A tree, whether it is vehicle type specific or not, shall be located on the spec/trees directory structure.
 These trees may then link to common objects which shall be located on the spec/objects directory structure.
+Vehicle specific trees can be derived from vehicle agnostic trees like the VSS-core tree without using the symlink mechanism.

 The framework also contains a new tool, the HIM configurator.
 This tool is pre-processes vspec2 files to generate vspec files that are then used as input to the VSS-tools exporters.
 In its current version it provides support for the types of tree configuration that is described in the HIM extensions chapter below.